alien4cloud/samples/org/alien4cloud/doc/kube/kcontainers/03-Apache-cfg/readme.md

 In this example, we just deploy an apache and expose it via a NodePort services.
-The apache has an config map configuration.
+The apache has an config map configuration refering to a variable defined in the Apache component

-TODO: use this property to populate the index.html file
+It is displayed in the index.html file by using postStart command in the deployment